Ah to visit Hanoi, memories to last forever. The people, the food, and the heat!

 Once you step outside, you are right in the middle of it all.
 People going in all different directions, seemingly no rules on the road, but perfectly coordinated traffic.

-Beeping of the horns everywhere, locals and tourists talking all different languages all around you.
-The sweat dripping down your shirt reminding you that you are in South East Asia.
+Beeping of horns everywhere, locals and tourists talking all different languages all around you.
+The sweat dripping down your shirt reminds you that you are in South East Asia.